 How to be more sustainable - Workwear Edition

-We believe that it's our duty to help you make more sustainable choices when it comes to choosing your workwear.
+We believe that it's our duty to help you make more sustainable choices when it comes to choosing your workwear or uniform.
 Our vast supply chain has many options which are also compliant with many safety industry regulations.
 Below are a few points to consider when you're looking to choose workwear that has a positive impact of the environment.

 Polyester accounts for more than 50% of the fibres used in the textile and apparel industry.
 The use of recycled polyester (rPET) is a great way to divert plastic from going to landfills.
 The production of rPET also uses fewer resources than producing fibres from virgin polyester.
 It generates fewer carbon emissions too.

 Sustainably sourced products

 By looking for products that have been sustainably sourced you can decrease the negative impact your business has on the environment.
 Sustainably sourced garments refer to products that integrate processes that are socially, ethically and environmentally responsible.

 Using a single fibre to produce an item of clothing or PPE is far better than using synthetic or mixed-fibre fabrics.
 Monofibre items will minimise the need for dismantling a product before recycling, therefore using less energy and wasting less time.
 Monofibre applies to labels, threads and accessories, not just the main fabric.

 It’s the production process of organic cotton which makes organic clothing better for the environment.
 Organic cotton is grown using processes that have a positive impact on the environment.
 These processes eliminate the use of toxic chemicals and liquids and help build biologically diverse agriculture.
 Organic cotton fibres are also stronger than conventional cotton.

 Recycle your clothing